 Wye Flows is a citizen science project which centres on the River Stour and its water quality and life.
 The river flows through the parish for over five miles and becomes a chalk stream at Wye bridge as it flows through the Stour Gap.

 The world only has some 200 chalk streams, so the Kentish Stour is a rare and biologically rich habitat.
 Iconic native species like otters, kingfishers, Atlantic salmon, and more recently beavers, all rely on a healthy river for their survival.
-Volunteers monitor the populations of freshwater invertebrates (riverflies) at regular intervals at Wye and other locations.
+ARMI volunteers monitor the populations of freshwater invertebrates (riverflies) at regular intervals at Wye and other locations.
+This provides information about the health of the river for the Wye Neighbourhood Plan Review.

 Riverflies are an important food source for fish, birds, mammals and other invertebrates.
 Some species are also sensitive to pollution and they act as indicators of water quality and climate change impacts.